 Lastly, our Moringa-O2 Anti-Hair Fall Conditioner has powerful herbal ingredients that complement our shampoo.

-Try malunggay for your hair loss prevention today!
+Try moringa for hair regrowth and hair loss prevention today!

 2. Moisturizes the Scalp

-Moringa oil, when massaged onto the scalp, has moisturizing benefits, thanks to the vitamins and minerals that it contains.
+Moringa oil, when massaged onto the scalp, has moisturizing benefits, making it one of the most effective natural remedies for itchy scalp and dryness.
+This is thanks to the vitamins and minerals that it contains.

 - Iron – The malunggay plant contains iron, which helps carry oxygen to the scalp, making the cells and hair follicles strong and healthy.